 A positive test on site does not require closure of that site.
 The process of testing and contact tracing is part of the ‘new normal’ and where providers follow these guidelines carefully, there is no cause for alarm.
 The latest information on contact tracing and testing in educational settings can be found on the Welsh Government website and should be read in conjunction with this section.

 The Welsh Government has published guidance on keeping records on staff, customers and visitors, in order to help track COVID-19 infections and contain outbreaks.
 This applies to certain sectors including hospitality, tourism and leisure, close contact services, and facilities provided by local authorities.
-Colleges and training providers are not required to keep these records, but the guidance does apply to some services run by colleges which are used by the public, such as hairdressers, beauty salons, leisure facilities and restaurants, which should follow the sector guidance to reduce the risk of transmission of COVID-19 as these sectors reopen.
+Learning providers are not required to keep these records, but the guidance does apply to some services run by colleges which are used by the public, such as hairdressers, beauty salons, leisure facilities and restaurants, which should follow the sector guidance to reduce the risk of transmission of COVID-19.

-To support the reopening of education settings, lateral flow device (LFD) testing is being made available to provider staff and learners.
+To support the operation of education settings, lateral flow device (LFD) testing is being made available to provider staff and learners.
 Guidance is available via the LFD asset bank.

 Contain any outbreak by following local health protection team advice